 Tips to avoid hair pulling with electric razors

-To avoid hair pulling with an electric razor, try cleaning the electric razor with warm water and a little hand soap.
+To avoid hair pulling and tugging with an electric razor, try cleaning the electric razor with warm water and a little hand soap.
 Before you do this, though, be sure to check the manufacturer’s directions.

-Another tip to avoid hair pulling is to make sure your beard is at a reasonable length.
+Another tip to avoid hair tugging and pulling is to make sure your beard is at a reasonable length.
 If your hair is too long, the trimmer might cut parts of your facial hair rather than cutting it close to your face.

-Why is my straight razor pulling hair?
+Why is my straight razor pulling my hair?